Rajouri Garden: Transport

 Rajouri Garden is serviced by the Rajouri Garden metro station of the Delhi Metro, Blue Line and Pink line.
 Also, it also has a DTC Bus Station nearby and people can go towards Uttam Nagar, Janakpuri, Dwarka, Palam, Kashmere Gate, Narela, Punjabi Bagh, Dhaula Kuan, and other far-flung places.

 Two exits of the Tagore Garden metro station also lead to Rajouri Garden, notably to Block J and Green/Red MIG Flats.

 Rajouri Garden is an interchange station of the current Blue Line and the newly made Pink Line of the Delhi Metro Network in 2018 with the nearest metro station at Mayapuri.
 It will benefit passengers from Rajouri Garden and its surrounding areas to go to places located in North and East Delhi instantly.
 Currently, going towards North or East Delhi ranges between 60–90 minutes.
-The new line will drastically reduce the time between 30–45 minutes.
+The new line will supposedly reduce the time between 30–45 minutes.